 Ultimately, your clients and users want to know that you listen to them and are available as soon as a problem arises.

-The good news is that advanced monitoring tools will alert you immediately when a bunch of new messages populate your inbox.
+The good news is that advanced monitoring tools will alert you immediately when new messages populate your inbox.

 –Delphine Le Person, Monitoring Expert, Mention.